UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2020-11-19-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
 Welcome to the 11th Week of school!
-I hope you guys had the nice rest during reading week.
-We only have about two weeks left to go and I believe all of you guys can make it.
+I hope you guys rested well during reading week.
+We only have about two weeks left to go and I believe in all of you guys can make it.
+This week I came with some student opportunities and information about interesting events.
 <br/>

 ### Highlights: